mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 3. Double click on the desired path in the maxFilesList table to open the MIP of the image you wish to test your parameters on.
 Click on OK.
 4. In the GUI, fill in the various parameters.
-	- The minimum Overlap for Colocalization % will be ignored in this step and used during Macro 3.
+	- The minimum Overlap for co-localization % will be ignored in this step and used during Macro 3.
 It corresponds to a minimum percentage (in pixels) of an object that needs to be overlapping in the other object for the pair to be considered as colocalized.
 	- Setting a filtering parameter (Median, Gaussian or Background Subtraction Radius) to "0" will have the macro skip this particular filtering step.
 	- To be effective, the watershed radius should be around the same size as the radius of your objects.
-	- For the tests to run faster, we advise to not select the "Exclude objects on edges" option during this step (it is mostly useful during Step 3 to avoid spurious colocalization events for objects that are only partially included in the ROI).
+	- For the tests to run faster, we advise to not select the "Exclude objects on edges" option during this step (it is mostly useful during Step 3 to avoid spurious co-localization events for objects that are only partially included in the ROI).
 	- The first time around, the Ask for ROIs box is checked: you will have to draw a small ROI to perform your testing on.
 	- Checking the Save Parameters box will save those parameters and pre-fill the GUI the next time it pops up.
 Click OK when you have filled all parameters.